Does Coconut Milk Make You Snotty? Let’s Break Down the Myths

 You’ve probably heard that milk is the ultimate mucus villain.
 Surprisingly, that’s mostly a myth!
 Research shows regular milk doesn’t generally increase mucus production.
 Sure, lactose intolerance can lead to mucus issues, but coconut milk offers a delicious dairy-free alternative.

-See also Is Coconut Water A Laxative?
+See also Is Vita Coco Coconut Water Really Beneficial for Your Health?

 Let’s check a quick comparison: